aadlakha12/Recommendation-Systems/README.md

 # Recommendation-Systems

 Recommendation Engine which helps to get the similar items to users or items to similar users to recommend.
-This Recommendation-Systems is based on collaborative filtering in which user-user filtering and item-item filtering.
+This Recommendation-Systems is based on collaborative filtering.
+It has two types user-user filtering and item-item filtering.

 User-user filtering looks for the similarity between every individual user.
 It’s about the behavior of a user by collecting preferences from many users and can predict for similar user in future.
 If user A and user B has same preference for some item.
 It’s likely that they have same preference for other item as well rather than to other user C who has different preferences.